Budapestby VisitCity Guides

 Museum of Applied Arts features stunning Art Nouveau design with signature Zsolnay ceramics

 For music enthusiasts, the House of Hungarian Music in City Park presents the country's rich musical heritage through interactive exhibits and state-of-the-art acoustics.
-This recently opened institution explores everything from folk traditions to contemporary Hungarian composers.
+This recently opened place explores everything from folk traditions to contemporary Hungarian composers.

 Museum Districts and Cultural Quarters